 was up to her elbows in mess helping her father work on one of their cows with a uterine prolapse.
 With that desire and dedication, he knew she would enter veterinary medicine.
 She joined the U.S. Army out of high school and then attended North Dakota State University.
 She received her Bachelor of Science at NDSU in 1983, and graduated with her Doctorate of Veterinary Medicine from Kansas State University in 1987.
 During her years at KSU, she joined the Kansas Air National Guard.
 Dr. Hagen returned to North Dakota to work at a private practice in Bismarck for three years, where she also transferred to the North Dakota Army National Guard.
 She then returned to active duty for four years as a Captain in the Army.
 During this time, she was a veterinarian for two years at the Ellsworth Air Force Base in Rapid City, SD and another two years at the Grand Forks Air Force Base in Grand Forks, ND.
 In 1994, Dr. Hagen bought Riverside Animal Clinic in Grand Forks and changed its name to Petcetera Animal Clinic.
 Since the flood of ’97 destroyed the building on S 3rd St., Petcetera was temporarily moved to Dr. Hagen’s garage.
 A new building was constructed at 40th Ave.
 S., and in July 1998, Dr. Hagen and her staff returned to a veterinary setting in the new building.
 Dr. Hagen is licensed in the state of North Dakota and is a member of the AVMA and NDVMA.
-She currently has four dogs and three cats (most of them acquired from Petcetera), and when a spare moment exists, enjoys taking care of children, golf, and other outdoor activities – if the weather permits!
+She currently has three dogs, three cats and three fish.
+When a spare moment exists, enjoys taking care of children, golf, and other outdoor activities – if the weather permits!

 Dr. Gigstad had always wanted to be a doctor, although it was late in high school that he decided that being an animal doctor was the way to go.
 Dr. Gigstad worked at Rugby Veterinary Clinic every afternoon his senior year in high school through a Vocational Agriculture program.
 Dr. John Molesworth was his mentor at Rugby Veterinary Clinic and Dr. Gigstad owes him a debt of gratitude for showing him that although being a veterinarian can be hard work, if done with the right attitude, can be really fun and fulfilling.
 Dr. Gigstad joined the U.S. Army for four years right out of high school, and during his 4 years of active duty in the infantry, he decided that he had better work really hard to get into veterinary school.
 He started college at NDSU and was accepted after 3 years to Kansas State University where he graduated in 1985.
 He then worked at Kindness Animal Hospital for 13 years doing mixed animal practice before coming to Petcetera Animal Clinic to work with his wife, Dr. Hagen.
 He is licensed in North Dakota and Minnesota and a member of the AVMA and NDVMA.
 Dr. Gigstad has an interest in veterinary dentistry, behavior and more exotic animals like pocket pets, reptiles and birds.